malept/thermite/README.md

 * `cargo_project_path` - the path to the Cargo project.
 Defaults to the current working directory.
 * `github_releases` - whether to look for Rust binaries via GitHub releases when installing the gem, and `cargo` is not found.
 Defaults to `false`.
+* `git_tag_format` - when `github_releases` is enabled, a regular expression (expressed as a
+  `String`) that determines which tagged releases to look for precompiled Rust tarballs.
+One group must be specified that indicates the version number to be used in the tarball filename.
+Defaults to `vN.N.N`, where `N` is any n-digit number.
+In this case, the group is around the entire expression.
 * `ruby_project_path` - the top-level directory of the Ruby gem's project.
 Defaults to the current working directory.